idubrov/ivans-rv/src/lib/content/2022-05-19-horizontal-stabilizer-spars-assembly/index.md

 ![](2-shop-heads-milspec.jpeg)

-Then I dimpled flanges of the front spar (almost forgot about it!) and clecoed the parts together.
+Then I dimpled the flanges of the front spar (almost forgot about it!) and clecoed the parts together.
 I hope I identified holes correctly.
-The four holes in the middle are presumably used to attach horizontal stabilizer to the fuselage.
+The four holes in the middle are presumably used to attach the horizontal stabilizer to the fuselage.
 The remaining eight holes are where ribs are attached.

 ![](3-dimpling-for-the-skin.jpeg)